 Do you do Rojak delivery?

 Yes.
 You may contact us directly.
-We will use Lalamove/Grab Delivery for delivery, whichever delivery fee is lower.
+We will use Lalamove for delivery.
 The delivery fee is based on the destination from our stall location, as well as the quantity of order.
 Please check with us for the actual delivery fee.